VCityTeam/UD-Reproducibility/Computations/3DTiles/LyonTemporal/PythonCallingDocker/Debug_notes-Connection_refused.md

  * if the container will expect long enough for the database to realize its snapshot.

-We thus need, at the application level, to explictly require the database to realize its snapshot.
+We thus need, at the application level, to explicitly require the database to realize its snapshot.

-## Implementend solution
+## Implemented solution
-Prior to shuting down a container that wraps a database, one must explictly require the database to
+Prior to shuting down a container that wraps a database, one must explicitly require the database to
- * first close the possibly active sessions (might be usefull if some monitoring tools are probing the database on debugging purposes)
+ * first close the possibly active sessions (might be useful if some monitoring tools are probing the database on debugging purposes)
- * then to immediatly realize a snapshot (push the remaining commits to the tables and write to disks).
+ * then to immediately realize a snapshot (push the remaining commits to the tables and write to disks).

 With docker exec and on the CLI such a request goes `docker exec <container-id> pg_ctl stop -m fast`...

 ## Technical notes
-Along the road it was mentionned that instead of using a `pg_ctl stop` one can also (without closing the database) explictly trigger a push to the tables by triggering a [`CHECKPOINT`](https://www.postgresql.org/docs/12/sql-checkpoint.html).
+Along the road it was mentioned that instead of using a `pg_ctl stop` one can also (without closing the database) explicitly trigger a push to the tables by triggering a [`CHECKPOINT`](https://www.postgresql.org/docs/12/sql-checkpoint.html).